faceyspacey/react-native-20-screcorder-demo/README.md

 ###A. git clone this, cd into the directory and run `npm install`

+***NOTE: you can skip B and C if you simply want to run this demo app.
+It's all already done for you.
+But below are the directions for if you want to do it from scratch.***

 ###B. Follow the react-native-screcorder "Getting started" directions:
 https://github.com/maxs15/react-native-screcorder